lanagarmire/DeepProg/docs/index.rst

 Data availability
 -----------------

-The matrices and the survival data used to compute the models are available here [http://ns102669.ip-147-135-37.us/DeepProg/matrices/](http://ns102669.ip-147-135-37.us/DeepProg/matrices/)
+The matrices and the survival data used to compute the models are available here: http://ns102669.ip-147-135-37.us/DeepProg/matrices/

 Citation
 --------

-This package refers to our preprint paper: [Multi-omics-based pan-cancer prognosis prediction using an ensemble of deep-learning and machine-learning models](https://www.medrxiv.org/content/10.1101/19010082v1)
+This package refers to our preprint paper: Multi-omics-based pan-cancer prognosis prediction using an ensemble of deep-learning and machine-learning models, https://www.medrxiv.org/content/10.1101/19010082v1

 License
 -------